patzaa/Papers/README.md

 Paper Summary
 =============
 _A list of papers I find interesting including a single sentece on main findings.
 On topics in NLP, ML and RL.
-Specifically, Knowledge Graph Embeddings, Dialoge Systems, Reasoning using RL, and Transformer-based architectures_
+Specifically, Knowledge Graph Embeddings, Dialoge Systems, Reasoning using RL, and Transformer-based architectures._

 Content
 =========